xalt/xalt/docs/source/020_site_configuration.rst

 Track MPI and/or Non-MPI executables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default XALT tracks two types of programs: scalar and MPI.
+XALT tracks two types of programs: scalar and
+MPI.
 The scalar programs are non-mpi programs,

-Finally there are MPI programs.
 Note that an MPI capable programs run with only one task is considered to be scalar by XALT.
 So if you only want to track MPI programs you can do::